-3.6.1_Road Widening-//Adding Traveled Way To Existing Roads-

-When an existing asphalt paved road is to be widened, a clean vertical edge on the existing pavement shall be provided for joining to the new asphalt.
-The clean vertical edge shall be positioned to provide 3 feet of compactable area within the travel way.
-The compactable area is measured from the edge of curb, if present, or edge of travel lane.
+3.6.1 Road Widening / Adding Traveled Way To Existing Roads When an existing asphalt paved road is to be widened, a clean vertical edge on the existing pavement shall be provided for joining to the new asphalt.
 After placement of the new pavement section, the joint shall be sealed with paving asphalt AR-4000W for tack coat, the entire road pre-leveled and overlaid with a minimum of one inch Hot Mix asphalt depending on the thickness of pavement lift throughout the widened area.
 The requirement for a pre-level course or overlay may be waived by the County Engineer based on the condition of the existing pavement and the extent of widening.
-If the joint falls in the wheel track a complete lane overlay shall be required.

 The normal roadway crown slope for new construction is 2 percent.
 When widening of an existing road, a maximum of 4 percent crown slope is permitted.
-Grinding and/or overlaying as applicable willshall be required if the cross slope exceeds 4 percent.
+Grinding and/or overlaying as applicable will be required if the cross slope exceeds 4 percent.